-

 - the first point of the linea -> (float, float)

-It's a tuple containing the ax and ay attributes representing the line's first point.
+A tuple containing the ax and ay attributes representing the line's first point.
 It can be reassigned to move the Line.
 If reassigned the ax and ay attributes will be changed to produce a Line with matching first point position.
 The bx and by attributes will not be affected.

 New in pygame-ce 2.5.2.